LaunchCodeEducation/web-fundamentals/assignments/getting-started/README.md

     nothing to commit (create/copy files and use "git add" to track)
     ```
-1. **Do some work** In Atom, create a new file named `index.html` and save it to the `getting-started/` directory.
+1. **Do some work.** In Atom, create a new file named `index.html` and save it to the `getting-started/` directory.
 Add the minimal markup needed to make a well-formed HTML file:

     ```
     <!DOCTYPE html>